MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-rm-endpoint.md

 1. Select **Save**.

-Your service principal's token has now been renewed for 3 more months.
+Your service principal's token has now been renewed for three more months.

    > [!NOTE]
    > This operation is available even if the service principal's token has not expired.